LowTechCoder/fp-pc-console-backups/README.md

 fdisk -l | grep '/dev/'
 #or
 lsblk
-#you may need to mount a disk
-mount /dev/sdDISK /mnt
 #install grub to the drive, NOT the partition in the drive.
 So most likely sda.
 grub-install /dev/sdDRIVE
 ~~~

 Now everything should boot normally and you can shutdown the system, remove all Live CD/DVD/USB's.

-System Rescue CD/DVD/USB tips:

-- When it boots, you can type 'startx' or just use the command line from there.
-- In the terminal you can do 'mountall', but they won't show up in the side panel of the file browser.
-You need to go to /mnt in file manager.
-After you do this, and maybe when using GParted, the mounted devices can become stuck and you can't unmount them even with 'umount /dev/sdWHATEVER1.
-In that case, just reboot.

 ### Be sure to read the other guides named fp-pc-console-*